TykTechnologies/tyk/REDIS.md

 # TODO (tasks)

 - [ ] Implement high quality sorted set that accepts string keys.
-This is important because we in rolling windows functions we rely on redis sorted list feature with commands like `ZREMRANGEBYSCORE` and `ZRANGE` .There is already a go implementation with `int64` keys, I will contribute on it [github.com/XanthusL/zset](https://github.com/XanthusL/zset)
+This is important because on rolling windows functions we rely on redis sorted list feature with commands like `ZREMRANGEBYSCORE` and `ZRANGE` .There is already a go implementation with `int64` keys, I will contribute on it [github.com/XanthusL/zset](https://github.com/XanthusL/zset)